 Assessment is discussed regularly at staff meetings and senior leadership meetings.
-Principles and the rationale behind our assessment system are discussed at department meetings and student progress meetings.
+Principles and the rationale behind assessment are discussed at department meetings and student progress meetings.
 Teaching teams work together to moderate work, with more senior staff guiding new and less experienced teachers.
 Staff cross moderate with other schools where possible.
-The implementation of the marking policy is discussed regularly, along with the importance of responsive marking.
-All staff are aware of the importance of making assessment meaningful.
+The